Oracle ODBC driver Linux and UNIX Getting Started Guide

 cd odbc-oracle-version-platform

-4. As root, type ./install to start the install.
+4. As root, enter ./install to start the install.
 After you have accepted the License Agreement, accept the defaults throughout the installation.

 5. When prompted to choose a product to license, choose the ODBC driver by typing its option number.
 For example: